smartcar/ios-sdk/README.md

 ## Getting Started

-First you need to have a global SmartcarAuth object in your AppDelegate to hold the session, in order to continue the authorization flow from the redirect.
+First, you need to have a global SmartcarAuth object in your AppDelegate to hold the session, in order to continue the authorization flow from the redirect.

 ```swift
 // global variable in the app's AppDelegate